clockworklabs/SpacetimeDB/docs/docs/sdks/typescript/quickstart.md

 └── user.ts
 ```

 We need to import these types into our `client/src/App.tsx`.
 While we are at it, we will also import the SpacetimeDBClient class from our SDK.

-> There is a known issue where if you do not use every type in your file, it will not pull them into the published build.
-To fix this, we are using `console.log` to force them to get pulled in.
+In order to let the SDK know what tables and reducers we will be using we need to also register them.

 ```typescript
 import { SpacetimeDBClient, Identity, Address } from "@clockworklabs/spacetimedb-sdk";